 The best candidates interview with confident humility.

-How to Approach an Interview With Confident Humility
+My Best Interviewing Advice: Approach the Interview With Confident Humility

 Confidence Says...I’m smart and extremely qualified.

 Confidence Says...I have a long track record of success.